akgnit/Code-Academy/4Styling with CSS/1Colors/6HSL/HSL.md

 Notice that using HSL is very similar to using RGB.

 Note: Because HSL is a part of CSS3, older browsers may not support it.
 In a later exercise, you'll learn how to work around support issues for colors.

 Instructions

-1.
-In style.css, change the color of the main heading and set it to an HSL color with the values 350, 58.8%, 42.0%
+1.In style.css, change the color of the main heading and set it to an HSL color with the values 350, 58.8%, 42.0%